-- A. the employee has a need for leave that would qualify under sick leave usage or qualifies as a serious health condition under FMLA, which is of an extraordinary or severe nature and which has caused, or is likely to cause, the employee to: (1) go on leave without pay status; or (2) terminate employment; and - B. the employee's absence and the use of shared leave are justified; and - C. the employee has depleted or will shortly deplete their available paid leave, including the Floating Holiday and any compensatory time or "sick leave bank"; and - D. the employee does not qualify for or has exhausted their paid benefits under the Washington Paid Family and Medical Leave program, unless the Employer implements a leave supplementation program; and - E. the employee has abided by all applicable rules regarding sick leave use.
+13.3.a the employee has a need for leave that would qualify under sick leave usage or qualifies as a serious health condition under FMLA, which is of an extraordinary or severe nature.
+Extraordinary or severe is defined as extreme and/or life threatening and which has caused, or is likely to cause, the employee to: (1) go on leave without pay status; or (2)

+- terminate employment; and - 13.3.b the employee's absence and the use of shared leave are justified; and - 13.3.c the employee has depleted or will shortly deplete their available paid leave, including the Floating Holiday and any, compensatory time or "sick leave bank"; and - 13.3.d the employee does not qualify for or has exhausted their paid benefits under the Washington Paid Family and Medical Leave program, unless the Employer implements a leave supplementation program; and - 13.3.d the employee has abided by all applicable rules regarding sick leave use. - 13.3.e An employee may receive a maximum of four hundred and eighty (480) hours within a calendar year.
+The appointing authority may extend the shared leave period if the recipient continues to need leave and there is donated leave remaining, or until disability benefits apply.
-The Court shall determine the amount of leave which an employee may receive under this Article and the time period in which the employee may receive the leave.
 The leave must be donated before it is used by the employee and can be applied retroactively to the recipient's leave bank during the period of need so long as it occurs within the same payroll cycle.
-If there is a lapse of time between the request for leave and the approval of the leave, the Employer shall allow donated leave to be used retroactively to cover the days between the request and the approval.

-An employee who has an accrued vacation or alternative leave balance of more than eighty (80) hours may transfer a specified amount of vacation or alternative leave to another employee authorized to receive leave under Section 1 of this Article.
-In no event may an employee transfer an amount of leave that would result in a vacation or alternative leave balance of fewer than eighty (80) hours.

-Employees who are terminating employment with the County may not donate shared leave once they have given their written resignation or received written notice of layoff or termination.

-An employee who is on leave transferred under this Article shall continue to be classified as a regular employee and shall receive the same treatment in respect to salary, wages, and employee benefits as the employee would normally receive if in paid status.

-The hours of leave transferred under this Article which remain unused shall be returned to the employee or employees who transferred the leave when the authorized period expires or the Employer finds that the leave is no longer needed or will not be needed at a future time in connection with the illness or injury for which the leave was transferred.
-To the extent administratively feasible, hours transferred shall be returned to the donor on a last donated, first returned basis.

-This program provides for the transfer of leave on an hour-for-hour basis.
-No consideration will be given to the dollar value of the leave donated.

-In all determinations made under this Section, the decision of the Employer shall be final.
+If there is a lapse of time between the request for leave and the approval of the leave, the Employer shall allow donated leave to be used retroactively to cover the days between the request and the approval. - 13.3.f An employee who has an accrued vacation or alternative leave balance of more than eighty (80) hours may transfer a specified amount of vacation or alternative leave to another employee authorized to receive leave under Section 1 of this Article.
+In no event may an employee transfer an amount of leave that would result in a vacation or alternative leave balance of fewer than eighty (80) hours. - 13.3.g An employee who is on leave transferred under this Article shall continue to be classified as a regular employee and shall receive the same treatment in respect to salary, wages, and employee benefits as the employee would normally receive if in paid status. - 13.3.h If an employee is within two (2) weeks of terminating or separating employment with the county, the employee may only donate up forty (40) hours of leave. - 13.3.i The hours of leave transferred under this Article which remain unused shall be returned to the employee or employees who transferred the leave when the authorized period expires or the Employer finds that the leave is no longer needed or will not be needed at a future time in connection with the illness or injury for which the leave was transferred.
+To the extent administratively feasible, hours transferred shall be returned to the donor on a last donated, first returned basis. - 13.3.j This program provides for the transfer of leave on an hour-for-hour basis.
+No consideration will be given to the dollar value of the leave donated. - 13.3.k In all determinations made under this Section, the decision of the Employer shall be final.

-13.5 COORDINATION - WORKER'S COMPENSATION
+13.4 COORDINATION - WORKER'S COMPENSATION